-Technological advances in finance and computer science are driving forces behind the evolution of financially engineered derivative instruments.
+Technological advances in finance and computer science drive the evolution of financially engineered derivative instruments.
 As the global technological revolution unleashed profound transformations in the financial sector, derivatives became a crucial tool to help facilitate the growth in private capital flows.
 Derivatives mitigate changes in the risk profiles associated with these flows.
-Today, derivatives provide three economic functions: a) risk management, b) price discovery and c) operational efficiency and liquidity.
+Today, derivatives provide three economic functions: a) risk management, b) price discovery, and c) operational efficiency and liquidity.